 - Time required: 1 hour

-7. Explore some famous landmarks: Steam Clock + Gassy Statue.
+7. Explore the famous landmarks: Steam Clock + Gassy Statue

 Every city has its famous landmarks and there a number of them in Vancouver.
 The Steam Clock, a clock that’s operating on a steam engine, and the Gassy Statue, inaugurated after John Deighton, the first settler of Vancouver – perhaps are the two most famous.
 Luckily, they are located in a very close proximity to each other and therefore you can check them off easily, one after another.